Maxwell011/movie-experience/README.md

-This template minimal setup to get React working in Vite with HMR and some ESLint rules.
+This template minimal setup to get React working in Vite with HMR

 Currently, two official